JavaScript is one of the most widely used programming languages, known for its flexibility and dynamic capabilities.

 Why Run JavaScript Tests on Real Device Cloud?

-Here’s why you should run your Cypress or Selenium Tests on BrowserStack Automate:
+Here is why you should run your tests on BrowserStack Automate:

 - Diverse Environment Testing: You can execute Automation tests using JavaScript Frameworks across 3500+ real browsers and devices.
 This eliminates the necessity for maintaining local testing infrastructure and ensures consistent performance across various device browser combinations.